-The AAO-HNSF Annual Meeting & OTO EXPO℠ and the AAO-HNSF Leadership Forum offer otolaryngologists and other interested health professionals a series of unique and dynamic educational experiences designed to broaden and enrich their understanding of otolaryngologyhead and neck surgery and to provide a foundation for continued learning.
-The Annual Meetings program format includes scientific and research sessions, instruction courses, mini-courses, and posters that will help participants maintain a continued awareness of accepted methods of diagnosis and treatment and will provide updates on new developments in the field.
-The AAO-HNS/F Leadership Forum offer residents and fellows-in-training opportunities to experience the advocacy process, develop relationships with their leadership and legislators, provide an insightful look into the inner workings of the grassroots arm of the AAO-HNS, and to become informed about issues facing the specialty.
+The AAO-HNSF Annual Meeting & OTO Experience and the AAO-HNSF Leadership Forum & BOG Spring Meeting offer otolaryngologists and health professionals a series of dynamic education experiences designed to broaden and enrich your understanding of otolaryngology–head and neck surgery, and to provide a foundation for continued learning.
+The Annual Meeting program format includes scientific and research sessions, instruction courses, mini-courses, and posters that will help participants maintain a continued awareness of accepted methods of diagnosis and treatment to provide updates on new developments in the field.

-In order to be considered all applicants must be current resident or fellows-in-training members of the AAO-HNS and attending a residency program and/or fellowship based in the U.S. or Canada.
+All applicants must be a current resident or fellow-in-training member of the AAO-HNS and attending a residency program and/or fellowship based in the U.S. or Canada.
 Recipients will receive $500 to help defray the costs associated with attending the AAO-HNSF Annual Meeting & OTO Experience.

-Grant stipulations require all awardees attend the conference and must attend the Section for Residents and Fellows-in-Training General Assembly in its entirety.
-Grant recipients should also stay within the reserved housing block.
-Information will be provided to grant awardees regarding the afforable hotel housing blocks.
+Grant stipulations require all awardees to attend the designated meeting and must attend the Section for Residents and Fellows-in-Training General Assembly in its entirety.
+Grant recipients are encouraged to stay within the reserved housing block and information will be provided to them regarding affordable hotel housing.

 Resident Leadership Grant Selection Criteria